 While I personally am not a huge smoothie fan, my family is.

-Every morning, Alex takes a smoothie to work – depending on the time of year, he can down anywhere from a 16 ounce smoothie to a full 64 ounces of the cold drink.
+Every morning, Alex takes one to work.
+Depending on the season, he can down anywhere from 16 ounces to a huge 64 ounce drink.

-Because my boys are obsessed with all things Alex, they also expect a smoothie every morning.
+Because my boys are obsessed with all things Daddy, they also expect special drink every morning.

-Considering I live in a house of vegetable haters and picky eaters, I take full advantage of this obsession and make them veggie smoothies daily.
+Since I live with picky eaters, I take full advantage of this obsession and make veggie smoothies daily.

 Shhhhhhhh don’t tell them, but nearly every morning I sneak in some greens to make a spinach smoothie.
 And you know what?
 They never even know.